Deborah Dash Moore

-Deborah Dash Moore (born 1946, in New York City) is the former director of the Frankel Center for Judaic Studies and a Frederick G.L.
+Deborah Dash Moore (born 1946) is an American historian, the former director of the Frankel Center for Judaic Studies, and a Frederick G.L.
 Huetwell Professor of History and Judaic Studies at the University of Michigan in Ann Arbor, Michigan.

 Early life and education

 Deborah Dash Moore earned her bachelor's degree - BA magna cum laude, with honors in history - from Brandeis University.
 She continued her education at Columbia University, receiving her M.A. in history in 1968 and her Ph.D. in history in 1975.